logo

 What are the common causes of bradycardia?

-• Heart diseases such as coronary artery disease
+• Heart conditions like coronary artery disease

 • Infections such as myocarditis or endocarditis